 Devil’s Pool does NOT operate all year long.
 The Livingstone Island tours do not include Devil’s Pool during the wet season (usually February to June).
 During that time, the Zambezi River waters are too strong to attempt a swim in Devil’s Pool.
 Hence you cannot go when water levels are up.

 Devil’s Pool is usually open from mid-August to mid-January.
 The water levels are the true determination though, not the dates.
+October and November may be among the best time to go to Devil’s Pool Victoria Falls, as those months provide the best odds for water levels being lower.

 During a few weeks out of the year (usually around early August and late January) when the water levels are somewhere in between high and low, the Livingstone Island tour may substitute a visit to Devil’s Pool by instead visiting Angel’s Armchair.
 Angel’s Armchair is another pool of water very close to the edge of Victoria Falls but it is safer in higher water levels, when Devil’s Pool is not.